 ESSEX COUNTY, 1723-1850 (108 pages, 454 footnotes) - Updated, July 2020

-FLUVANNA COUNTY, 1777-1850 (143 pages, 570 footnotes)
+FLUVANNA COUNTY, 1777-1850 (186 pages, 724 footnotes) - REVISED, October 2024

-GOOCHLAND COUNTY, 1728-1850 (59 pages, 178 footnotes) - NEW, December 2023!
+GOOCHLAND COUNTY, 1728-1850 (59 pages, 178 footnotes) - New, December 2023

 HALIFAX COUNTY, 1782-1850 (69 pages, 239 footnotes) - August 2021

-HANOVER COUNTY, 1720-1850 (34 pages, 79 footnotes) - NEW, October 2022
+HANOVER COUNTY, 1720-1850 (34 pages, 79 footnotes) - New, October 2022

-HENRICO COUNTY, 1634-1860 (40 pages, 79 footnotes) - NEW, October 2022
+HENRICO COUNTY, 1634-1860 (40 pages, 79 footnotes) - New, October 2022

 KING & QUEEN COUNTY, 1669-1850 (118 pages, 219 footnotes) - October 2020